Hong Kong spirals into rare working-hour violence as police shoot protester

 Police fired tear gas at Chinese University, across the river from Ma On Shan in the New Territories, where students hurled petrol bombs and barricaded the campus like a fortress.
 Students set fire to debris at the Polytechnic University on the Kowloon side of Victoria Harbour.

 He was guarding a back gate at the university.
-The old Tai Po road that snakes uphill from Sha Tin and often featured in 1960s black and white Cantonese movies, was barricades with obstacles such as fencing, wooden boards, bamboo, poles, bins and other debris.
+The old Tai Po Road that snakes uphill from Sha Tin and often featured in 1960s black and white Cantonese movies, was barricaded with fencing, wooden boards, bamboo, poles, bins and other debris.

 Services on some train and subway lines were disrupted early on Monday, with traffic snarled and riot police deployed near stations and shopping malls after protesters called for a general strike.

-Hong Kong's stock market .HSI was down 2.7% in early afternoon trade, outpacing losses in other parts of the region. .MIAPJ0000PUS
+Hong Kong's stock market .HSI was down 2.9% in mid-afternoon trade, outpacing losses in other parts of the region. .MIAPJ0000PUS

 China has a garrison of up to 12,000 troops in Hong Kong who have kept to barracks throughout the unrest, but it has vowed to crush any attempts at independence.